Brandon Codrington: New York Jets

 On May 6, 2024, Codrington was signed by the New York Jets as an undrafted free agent.
 He impressed as a returner in preseason, recording a 63-yard kick return and a 31 yard punt return.

 Buffalo Bills

 On August 27, 2024, Codrington was traded to the Buffalo Bills.
 He logged 619 total return yards on 38 attempts.
 He was named to the PFWA All-Rookie Team.

 On November 15, 2025, Codrington was released by the Bills and re-signed to the practice squad three days later.

+Houston Texans

+On February 5, 2026, Codrington signed a reserve/futures contract with the Houston Texans.
+On August 30, he was waived.

+San Francisco 49ers

+On September 1, 2026, Codrington signed with the San Francisco 49ers practice squad.